Michael Tawiah

 Michael Tawiah (born 1 December 1990) is a Ghanaian professional footballer who plays as a midfielder.

 Career

 Born in Accra, Tawiah starter playing at the age of 12 at Ambah FC and then he played with Tema.
 Then he continued his career in Bulgaria with Lokomotiv Mezdra, Levski Sofia and Kaliakra Kavarna.

 In July 2011, Tawiah joined Chernomorets Burgas after his contract with Levski Sofia was mutually terminated.
 In September 2011, he was released due to health problems.
 After that Tawiah played in Bulgarian clubs PFC Lyubimets and PFC Haskovo.

 On 29 January 2015, Tawiah signed with Serbian Superliga club Borac Čačak.

 On 30 January 2017, Tawiah was released by Pomorie.
 In March 2017, he joined Japanese club Vonds Ichihara.

+On 25 July 2023 he was arrested for drug distribution in Sunny Beach.